Alexhuszagh/rust-lexical/README.md

 # Roadmap

-Lexical is currently fairly slow on one condition: small, denormal floats with 20-200 digits (see benchmarks).
-Although it's asymptotically quite fast, this is a simple optimization we should be able to fix.

 Ideally, Lexical's float-parsing algorithm or approach would be incorporated into libcore.
 Although Lexical greatly improves on Rust's float-parsing algorithm, in its current state it's insufficient to be included in the standard library, including numerous "anti-features":

 1. It supports non-decimal radices for float parsing, leading to significant binary bloat and increased code branching, for almost non-existent use-cases.